 Indoor air pollution is a serious health hazard and can cause or worsen such ailments as eye irritations, allergies, asthma, headaches, and skin rashes.

 National Radon Defense's rule of thumb is that "if your ducts look dirty, they probably are."
-To get started on duct cleaning or other radon needs, contact your local NRD dealer!
+To get started on duct cleaning or other radon or indoor air quality needs, contact your local NRD dealer!

 Step 1: Inspect - Do they need to be cleaned?
 The first step is to have your HVAC system inspected.
 Our video inspection system is done to show you exactly what your air ducts look like in your home.